Skip to main content

 A new utility of the windows-based version of the CAP routine in PERMANOVA+ is the ability to place new samples onto the canonical axes of an existing CAP model and (in the case of a discriminant analysis) to classify each of those new samples into one of the existing groups.
 This is done using only the resemblances between each new sample and the existing set of samples that were used to develop the CAP model.
 First, these inter-point dissimilarities are used to place the new point onto the (orthonormal) PCO axes.
 It is then quite straightforward to place these onto the canonical axes, which are simply linear combinations of those PCO axes (see Anderson & Robinson (2003) for more details).
 The only requirement is that the variables measured on each new sample match the variable list for the existing samples and also that their values occur within the general multivariate region of the data already observed111.

-For example, suppose we have three new flowers which we suspect belong to one of the three species of irises analysed by CAP in the above section named Test by permutation.
+For example, suppose we have three new flowers which we suspect belong to one of the three species of irises analysed by CAP in the section named Test by permutation.
 Suppose the values of the four morphometric variables for each of these new flowers are:

 ScreenshotPage173.png